sungnga/practice/reactjs/README.md

 // Setup Counter component
 // Render JSX with a title and 3 buttons
 // Create 3 methods: handleAddOne, handleMinusOne, handleReset
-// Wireup onClick & bind in the the constructor
+// Wire up onClick & bind in the the constructor

 // WORKING WITH STATES
 // 1.
 Initialize the state in constructor function